← Blog |

 Key point: flexible dieting doesn't mean "eat whatever you want."
 Macro targets are just as precise as a traditional plan.
 Only the food choices are flexible, within daily macro limits.

-Why coaches choose IIFYM over rigid plans
+Why do coaches choose IIFYM over rigid plans?

 2-3x better adherence